Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 - Military Benefits: USAA is the best choice for seniors who have served in the military, offering exclusive discounts and benefits tailored for military families.

-- Low Monthly Rates: At $52 per month for minimum coverage, USAA provides affordable rates for seniors with military connections.
+- Low Monthly Rates: At $52 monthly for minimum coverage, USAA provides affordable rates for seniors with military connections.

 Cons